The 2021 Norwegian Parliamentary Election

 How popular are the competing blocks?

 The plot shows weekly levels of support in the form of predicted vote shares.
 To view detailed results for a specific week, move the marker over the plot (on touch screens: tap).
 The weeks are identified by the Monday on which they start.
-Uncertainty is illustrated by 95% prediction intervals.
+Uncertainty is illustrated by 90% prediction intervals.

-Who will get a parliamentary majority?
+Who will win a parliamentary majority?

 The plot shows the probability that a party constellation would get a majority if an election had been held during a given week.